 - C. Qualified cable manufacturers are: - 1.
 Berk-Tek - 2.
 Mohawk - 3.
 Superior-Essex - D. There shall be no proprietary connectivity parts, each cable manufacturer shall use connectivity parts associated with their respective "partners" (i.e. Superior Essex/Ortronics, Mohawk/Hubbell, Berk-Tek/Leviton). - E. Cable jacket color shall be blue. - F. Provide Blue copper patch cords to match cable type in these lengths and percentages provide two (2) patch cables for each horizontal cable installed; - 1.
 50% -- 7ft. in length for MDF and IDFs. - 2.
 40% -- 10ft in length for users - 3.
 5% -- 20ft in length for users - 4.
 5% -- 3ft. in length for WAP's (wireless access points); see drawing for details. - G. Category 6A Wiring Installation: - 1.
 Do not strip cable sheath back more than is necessary to complete the termination. - 2.
 No wire pairs untwisted more than 1/2". - 3.
 Install cabling without kinks. - 4.
 Bend radius should not be greater than 4 times the cable diameter. - 5.
 No damage allowed to the sheath.
 If damaged, cable should be replaced. - 6.
 Install cabling runs at least 6 inches away from fluorescent lights in suspended ceilings and 1 ft from power outlets. - 7.
 Use Velcro cable ties; do not compress wire bundles. - 8.
 Support cable bundles as appropriate using only industry-standard fittings. - 9.
-Separate cable runs from power cabling by a minimum of 12 inches parallel and 3 inches crossing. - H. Install two Category 6A cables to each location designated for a wireless access point.
-As a general rule, wireless access point locations should be planned for on a 60 ft. grid, modified as necessary to make allowance for the building structure and for the areas intended purposes.
+Separate cable runs from power cabling by a minimum of 12 inches parallel and 3 inches crossing. - H. Wireless Access Points (WAPs): - 1.
+Install two Category 6A cables to each location designated for a wireless access point. - 2.
+As a general rule, interior wireless access point locations should be planned on a 60 ft. grid, modified as necessary to make allowance for the building structure and for the areas intended purposes.
 For above ceiling locations, install each cable with a 20 ft. service loop at the access point end.
 Terminate the cables with an RJ45 plug or RJ45 outlet in a two-port surface-mounted plenum-grade mount.
 Wireless access points should generally not be located in ceilings above 14 ft.
 In those locations, strong consideration should be given to a wall-mounted outlet.
-Locate wall-mounted

-RELLIS Campus Facility Design Guidelines Section-27 Page 12 of 27 outlets for access points no more than 14 ft. above the finished floor.
+Locate wall-mounted outlets for access points no more than 14 ft. above the finished floor.
+Raceway requirements for interior wireless access points shall match workstation outlets as indicated in section A above (dual gang box and 1" conduit to nearest cable tray) when located in walls or hard ceilings.
+Boxes are not required for ceiling mounted wireless access points located in accessible ceilings.